Battle of Les Avins: Battle

-Much of the fighting focused on different parts of the Spanish Road, an overland supply route connecting Spanish possessions in Northern Italy to Flanders.
-After 1601, it was rarely used for moving soldiers, but remained vital for trade, and went through areas essential to French security.
-At the start of 1635, France threatened the Road at a variety of points; as well as 27,000 men under Urbain de Maillé-Brézé in Picardy, they had armies in Champagne, Lorraine, the Sarre, and the Valtellina.
-However, the 1635 campaign showed they had seriously underestimated the complexity of the logistics required to support over 100,000 troops, while there was very little co-ordination between the different theatres.

-In May, Louis declared war on Spain, claiming to be responding to a request for support from the Elector of Trier, whose territories were an important part of the Road and had been occupied by Spanish troops.
+In May, Louis XIII declared war on Spain, claiming to be responding to a request for support from the Elector of Trier, whose territories were an important part of the Road and had been occupied by Spanish troops.
 The French entered the Prince-Bishopric of Liège, last point in the Road, in two divisions, one led by Maillé-Brézé and the other by Châtillon.
 Their intention was to link up with Dutch forces based at Maastricht, under Frederick Henry, Prince of Orange, and then attack Leuven.
-Outside Les Avins, they made contact with a Spanish force of around 16,000 under Thomas Francis, Prince of Carignano, supported by his deputies Bucquoy and the Count of Feria.
+Outside Les Avins, they made contact with a Spanish force of around 16,000, commanded by Thomas Francis, Prince of Carignano and his deputies Bucquoy and Count Feria.

 The Spanish had been ordered to simply act as a blocking force but Carignano allowed himself to be drawn into battle with a larger army.
 Although inferior in numbers, his troops were more experienced and held a strong position, with the infantry placed behind a series of hedges and artillery covering the approaches.
 The French commanders debated whether to attack, before deciding retreat would be more dangerous.
 Their artillery commander, Charles de La Porte, positioned his guns to provide covering fire; Châtillon and Maillé-Brézé drew up their troops in standard formation, infantry in the centre and cavalry on the wings, before launching a frontal assault.

 On the right, Maillé-Brézé was initially repulsed with heavy losses, before rallying and attacking again.
 On the left and centre, Châtillon attacked the Spanish artillery with 4,000 men and eventually over-ran their positions by weight of numbers.
 Seeing this, the French reserve of 5,000 came up and assuming this to be a new army, Carignano ordered a general retreat.
 Most of the Spanish casualties occurred in this phase of the battle; estimates range from a total of 4,000, to 5,000 including prisoners, among them Charles of Austria, nephew of Emperor Ferdinand and Feria.
-Exact French losses are unknown but they suffered severely in their assault.
+French losses were around 3,000, mostly incurred in their assault.